The mysterious monoliths in Utah and Romania: Everything we know so far

-In late November, the internet went wild upon the discovery of a strange metal monolith mysteriously standing in the middle of the Utah desert.
-Discovered by Utah's Department of Public Safety, the monolith stuck out of the desert surroundings with a metallic sheen, spotted from a helicopter as it surveyed the area.
+Late last month, the internet went wild upon the discovery of a strange metal monolith seen mysteriously standing in the middle of the Utah desert.
+The structure stood out from its surroundings with a metallic sheen, spotted from a Utah Department of Public Safety helicopter as it surveyed the area.

 "I'd say it's probably between 10 and 12 feet high," pilot Bret Hutchings told KSL.
 "We were kind of joking around that if one of us suddenly disappears, then I guess the rest of us make a run for it."
 The crew landed to take a closer look.
 Hutchings said the monolith was stuck firmly into the ground and speculated it might have a NASA connection, or was perhaps a work of art.